bomonike/bomonike.github.io/aws-svcs.md

 ## Why this?

-Questions in certification exams often insert distractors which contain names of services which does not exist.
+Questions in certification exams often insert distractors such as names of services which do not exist.
-So being familiar with the names of all services available would help you be more confident during exams.
+Even though there are hundreds of servicess, being familiar with the names of all services available would help you be more confident during exams.

 For that reason, discontinued services are listed here as well.